Alan Spector

 Hall of Fame Contributor Class of 2023

-Spector has been playing baseball throughout his life.
+A baseball author and former first baseman at the University of Missouri-Rolla, Al has been playing baseball throughout his life.
 He began as a youth in the St. Louis Khoury League and continues to play in the St. Louis Baseball Forever League.
-He is a first baseman.

-In 1963 and 1964, he played for University City High School, helping his team win the Missouri state championship in 1963.
+In 1963 and 1964, Al played for University City High School, helping his team win the Missouri state championship in 1963.

-Spector was a four-year starter at the University of Missouri at Rolla from 1964 to 1968.
-He was team captain his senior year and was scouted by the Chicago Cubs.
+He was a four-year starter at the University of Missouri-Rolla from 1964 to 1968.
+He captain the Miners during his senior year and was scouted by the Chicago Cubs.

-Spector has been playing in senior baseball leagues for close to 30 years, participating in many tournaments across the United States and in foreign countries.
+Al has been playing in senior baseball leagues for 30 years, participating in many tournaments across the United States and in foreign countries.

-When he lived in Cincinnati, he played for Proctor & Gamble in the Men's Senior Baseball League.
-From 1999 to 2009, he was a first baseman for the Cincinnati Colts in the Roy Hobbs League.
-He attended Cincinnati Reds Fantasy Camps with former Major Leaguers and won the "Pete Rose Highest Batting Average" award in 2002.
+When he lived in Cincinnati, he played for Proctor & Gamble in the Men’s Senior Baseball League.
+From 1990 until 2009, he was a first baseman for the Cincinnati Colts in the Roy Hobbs League.
+Al attended Cincinnati Reds Fantasy Camps with former Major League Baseball players and won the “Pete Rose Highest Batting Average” award in 2002.

-He has written eleven books and is working on a twelfth book.
-Several of his books are about baseball.
-Spector has been asked to speak and write articles about his first book "Baseball: Never Too Old to Play the Game" which was released in 2007, The book is in the library of the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+Al has written 11 books and is working on a 12th book, most of which are about baseball.
+He has been asked to speak and write articles about his first book, “Baseball: Never Too Old to Play the Game”, released in 2007.
+The book is in the library of the National Baseball Hall of Fame and Museum in Cooperstown, New York.